 FUNDING: A funding task force has developed strategies to raise up to $2.6 million dollars from organizations and individuals.
 The “quiet phase” of the fund raising campaign raised $1.3 million in gifts, pledges, and in-kind contributions.
 The public Community Campaign phase is ongoing.
-Many “naming and recognition opportunities” are available for potential donors.
+Some “naming and recognition opportunities” are available for potential donors.

 PROJECT MANAGEMENT: The project management team was composed of a construction manager, a design-build committee, the Executive Director and several City of Fridley government personnel.
 The Fridley City Council approved key steps in the design and construction processes.
 Many citizens attended a February 2, 2015 Public Open House.
 Completed earlier are a feasibility study, a Master Plan, the case for support, concept drawings, cost projections, a business plan, an engineering land survey, and architectural plans.